-For the large center square, I was going to make one big log cabin block, but decided to make a few smaller ones and put them together to make one big center.
+For the large center square, I was going to make one big log cabin block.
+I decided to make a few smaller ones and put them together to make one big center.

-This big red center square is supported by two layers – the bottom black/dark layer signifies my youth, strict confines, and empty hearts.
-I chose the log cabin block because the centers are suppose to symbolize home and hearth – that’s why the centers are usually red.
+This big red center square is supported by two layers.
+The bottom black/dark layer signifies my youth, strict confines, and empty hearts.
+I chose the log cabin block because the centers are suppose to symbolize home and hearth.
+For this reason, the centers are usually red.

 The big red square symbolizes the foundation I’m currently creating in my life now: not perfect, but solid.
 Next I’ll be making white log cabins for the background.

-I’m a little concerned that it might be getting too busy looking, but I’ll wait till I get the background blocks done before I start over-thinking things.
+I’m a little concerned that it might be getting too busy looking.
+I’ll wait till I get the background blocks done before I start over-thinking things.